There is so much in our world that is novel, strange, and stimulating.

 Shift Your Focus

 We all have those not-so-great times that trigger us and put us on the defense.
-And most of the time, these experiences happen around and with the people we love and value most.
+These experiences often happen around and with the people we love and value most.
 Instead of getting angry and defensive, try shifting your focus from reacting critically to responding with curiosity.
 Here’s what this might look like…

-Everyone can be more curious.
-It just takes the right intention and focus to choose to look at life through a lens of interest rather than limitation.
+Anyone can become more curious.
+It just takes the right intention and focus to choose to look at life through a lens of interest, rather than limitation.

-As you begin a new month, I encourage you to play with these three strategies and notice new ways to get curious in your life.
+As we begin a new month, I encourage you to play with these three strategies and encounter fresh ways to get curious in your life.
 Pick one to try out in the next week and notice the impact it has on your levels of happiness and fulfillment.

-Play with your curiosity and have fun discovering what is possible.
+Play with your curiosity and have fun discovering what is possible again!

 Author(s)